4lm/webprog/README.md

 ### About us

-We are a small group of students at the "Technische Hochschule Brandenburg - Univerisity of Applied Sciences", in the state of Brandenburg, Germany.
+We are a small group of students at the "Technische Hochschule Brandenburg - University of Applied Sciences", in the state of Brandenburg, Germany.
 Our group consists of:

 - Alexis Michaltsis
 - Jana Passehl